Fleshgod Apocalypse: Mafia EP and Agony (2009–2012)

 In 2010, the Mafia EP was recorded, again at 16th Cellar Studios, and was released via Willowtip Records.
 It includes four new tracks and a cover of the track "Blinded by Fear" by At the Gates.
 The band embarked on another European tour shortly after the end of the Mafia recording sessions, supporting Suffocation.
 Following this tour was a headlining tour of Russia.

 Until 2010, band founder Francesco Paoli was simultaneously in his former band Hour of Penance doing vocals, as well as drumming in Fleshgod Apocalypse.
-He quit Hour of Penance to focus on Fleshgod Apocalypse full-time as drummer and song writer.
+He quit Hour of Penance to focus on Fleshgod Apocalypse full-time as drummer and songwriter.
 In November 2010, the band signed a worldwide deal with record label Extreme Management Group, Inc. and began writing for the second full-length album.
 In May 2011 the band signed a worldwide deal with Nuclear Blast Records and began wrapping up work on their second album.
 During this time, another new member, Francesco Ferrini, the pianist and orchestrator of Oracles and Mafia, was added to the band as the full-time pianist and orchestrator.
 This addition honed Fleshgod Apocalypse's sound on their upcoming album.

 The band released their second album, Agony, on 9 August 2011 in North America and 19 August 2011 in Europe.
 The iTunes version of Agony also includes a cover of the track "Heartwork" by Carcass.

 Fleshgod Apocalypse took part in the 2011 Summer Slaughter Tour in North America, alongside co-headliners Whitechapel and The Black Dahlia Murder.
 The band toured the US with Decapitated in late 2011.
 In January 2012, they toured the UK with The Black Dahlia Murder and Skeletonwitch.
 During March 2012, Fleshgod Apocalypse toured South Africa, supported by local death metal acts.

 On 22 December 2012, the band released a music video for "The Forsaking" from the album Agony.